U.S. Department of State Seal

 ALL / ALL /

 Note: Civil unrest and armed conflicts continue after the February 1, 2021, military coup.
 The violent conflicts have damaged much of the country, including civil records offices.
 While civil records offices generally are still in operation, contact with them, especially those in rural areas, is challenging as frequent power outages and cuts to communication signals frequently occur.
+Additionally, 7.7 magnitude earthquake struck Burma (Myanmar) on March 28, 2025, and Mandalay and Myanmar’s capital city Nay Pyi Taw and the surrounding regions were extensively damaged.
+It is not yet clear how many civil documents offices were affected.
 Also, almost no civil records created before 1945 exist due to the armed conflicts during that time period.

 Birth Certificates

 Birth Certificates: Birth registration gradually become more regular and common, especially in the cities, after the 1950s.
-Official birth registration is common now in most of the country, but generally not in remote areas.
+Official birth registration is common now in most of the country.

-Alternate Documents: If a birth certificate is not available, the individual must request a letter from the Health Department in the individual’s city of birth.
+Alternate Documents: If a birth certificate is not available, for example, the birth was not registered or the birth record was destroyed, the individual must request an attestation letter from Township Public Health Department, Medical Services Department or hospital in the individual’s city of birth.

 Death/Burial